Ikebana – from the Japanese ikeru (keep alive, arrange) and hana (flower) is the traditional Japanese art of arranging

 Nature is most often asymmetric and so are Ikebana arrangements.

 Creating harmonious asymmetric compositions is much more difficult than going for symmetry, but the result is a rewarding mix of movement and character.

 Clean sculptural lines, negative space and overall harmony make Ikebana arrangements distinctively minimalist.
-In fact, their overall striking appearance makes them an ideal stand-alone décor piece for a minimalist space.
+In fact, thanks to their overall striking appearance, Ikebana arrangements are an ideal stand-alone décor piece for a minimalist space.

 Ikebana arrangements celebrate nature.
 As such, the elements of an arrangement are most often plants that could be found together in nature.

 From branches' colours & shapes to the selection of vessels, all elements of an Ikebana arrangement can be chosen to match with a season.

 Dry branches will be mostly used during autumn and winter.

 For a spring arrangement, stems will often be highly bent to represent strong winds.

 And for summer, vases will be mostly shallow, to benefit from the refreshing power of exposed water.